EmbeddedMike/super-todo/.data/mwolf.md

 Add table at top
 * todolist persists on server:
 *# 1. Server to get todo list from .data #done
-** 2. client to request todolist from server #done
 ** 3. client to push todolist to server
 ** 4. and server to store todo list in .data
 * commit and push to glitch again